 Vox AC30: the Treble circuit

 Detail of serial number 11613T, chassis number 3083.
-The "Treble" stamp in its normal position on the right-hand side of the aluminium preamp assembly, and the splash of red paint for visual identification - see further this page.
+The "Treble" stamp in its normal position on the right-hand side of the aluminium preamp assembly, and the splash of red paint for visual identification - see further .

 A detail of OS/056 - "For Works Use Only", the circuit checked by Dick Denney.

-"Treble" model AC30s had been put into production much earlier, however - probably in the first months of 1964, starting early in the run of serial numbers in the 11000s.
+As has long been known, the "Treble" model AC30s had been put into production much earlier, however - probably in the first months of 1964, starting at some point in the run of .

 As Glen Beauchamp has pointed out, JMI seems not to have advertised this version of the amplifier.
 We have entries for the Normal, Bass, Top Boost, and the various types of Super Twin in catalogues, pricelists, and so on, but nothing of the Treble.
 Was it left to the salesmen to lead customers to the model - and perhaps to explain the significance of "T" stamped on the serial number plate?